benjaminzwhite/kattis/detailed_solutions/adaloveslaces.md

 COMB_PRECOMPUTE = []

 # starting at position 1 and ending at N:
-# can choose to visit up to N-2 intermediate positions in between these 2 positions
+# can choose to visit from 0 up to N-2 of the possible intermediate positions in between these 2 positions
 for intermediate_positions in range(0, N-2 + 1):
-	# select the intermediate_positions that will be used in the current batch of patterns
+	# select the subset of intermediate_positions that will be used in the current batch of patterns
 	for comb in combinations(range(2, N), intermediate_positions):
-		# permute the "middle positions" between 1 and N in all possible ways -> this corresponds to generating
+		# permute the intermediate positions between 1 and N in all possible ways -> this corresponds to generating
 		# all possible valid paths through the current list of positions
 		# CARE! at this point we are generating the patterns of numbers, we are NOT "interpreting" them yet.
-		# so for example pattern 1 | 2 5 4 | 7 will appear but this corresponds to several actual lacing patterns
+		# so for example pattern 1 | 2 5 4 | 9 will appear but this will corresponds to several actual lacing patterns ...
 		for p in permutations(comb):
-			sequence = [1] + list(p) + [N]
+			pattern = [1] + list(p) + [N] # this is now something like:  1 | 2 5 4 | 9
-			res = [0]
+			res = [0] # res will contain all the partial lengths
-			# ... work out all "interpretations" of the pairs in this pattern e.g. 1 | 2 5 4 | 7 see in the NOTES how this should be parsed
+			# ... work out all "interpretations" of the pairs in this pattern e.g. 1 | 2 5 4 | 9 see in the NOTES how this should be parsed
-			for fst, snd in zip(sequence, sequence[1:]):
+			for fst, snd in zip(pattern, pattern[1:]):
 				tmp = []
 				# 1) you can **always** interpret any pair as doing an "across move"
 				tmp.extend((((d * abs(fst - snd))**2 + s**2)**0.5 + t + x) for x in res ) # x in res are all the partial lengths, up to this position